 The janitor picks up the plastic barf and dangles it in front of her.
 “Easiest clean up ever.”

-Ms. Lebo huffs and scans the room, her hands on her hips and her face twisted.
+Ms. Lebo huffs and scans the room, her hands on her hips and her face pinched.
 “Who did this?
 Who does this belong to?”

 I can’t resist taking the credit.
 I saunter up to the janitor, take the fake puke from his hand, and shove it in my pocket.
 Might want that for later.
 “Oops.
 My bad.
 I was looking for that.
 Guess I musta dropped it.”